tcsmath/tcsmath.github.io/_posts/2018-04-06-navigating.md

 \]
 </p>
 is the (negative) entropy with some shift by $\delta > 0$.
+In the next lecture, we will see why the negative entropy arises naturally as a mirror map.

 Then $\nabla^2 \Phi(x)$ is a diagonal matrix with $\left(\nabla^2 \Phi(x)\right)_{ii} = \frac{1}{x_i+\delta}$.
 Let $F(t,\cdot) = -c(t)$ be a time-varying cost vector with $c(t) \geq 0$.